derdilla/blood-pressure-monitor-fl/README.md

 ### I-OS
 While building an ios app would be no problem code wise, apple's restrictive behavior makes this more complicated (and expensive).
 So I wont take this step unless there is significant demand.

-### Linux
-Download the bundle from the releases Page

-### Windows and MacOS
+### Windows, Linux and MacOS
-Sorry, you need to compile from source.
-If there is enough demand I can add a windows build.
+This would all be technically possible, but I don't really see a demand.
+Open an issue if you need them.

 ## Screenshots
 <table style="width: 100%; border-collapse: collapse;">